 6. Choose gailan with thin and tender stalks, as they are easier to cook and have a more pleasant texture.

-See also How hot to cook salmon in oven
+See also How to cook tri tip roast in the oven

 By selecting the best gailan at the market, you can ensure that your dish will be flavorful, tender, and enjoyable.
 Take your time to carefully choose the gailan, as it is the foundation of a delicious meal.